3D Finite Element Structural Analysis

 Help and documentation

-The context sensitive help system provides an overview of the finite element method, help for using CADRE Pro and help in getting started with 29 step-by-step practice exercises.
-An extensive User Manual is also provided in an electronic searchable format but also formatted in convenient American and European paper sizes for printing.
+The context sensitive help system provides an overview of the finite element method, help for using CADRE Pro, and help in getting started with 31 step-by-step practice exercises.
+An extensive User Manual is also provided in a searchable format but also formatted in convenient American and European paper sizes for printing.

 Over 90 developed and solved models are provided, each with with detail descriptions of construction methods and analytical results including comparisons to classical methods.

-A guide to the sample files that are installed with CADRE Pro provide an overview of the wide variety of problems you can solve with CADRE Pro.
+A guide to the sample files that are installed with CADRE Pro provides an overview of the wide variety of problems you can solve with CADRE Pro.
+These sample models are referenced throughout Help and the User manual as illustrative examples of specific subjects.

 Technical White papers are also provided on specialized subjects from time to time.